Arguish/Media-Fast-app/README.md

 <img src="./Screenshot_5.png" width="100%">

 ---

 ### User flow

 User flow:

--User runs app.
+- User runs app.

--User REGISTER:
+#### User REGISTER:

--User inputs data.
+- User inputs data.
--Category questions are shown.
+- Category questions are shown.
--User selects.
+- User selects.
--'How many time question' is shown.
+- 'How many time question' is shown.
--User selects.
+- User selects.
-*Time is less than two hours?
+- \*Time is less than two hours?
--Show suggestions until user accepts.
+- Show suggestions until user accepts.
-*Time is more than two hours?
+- \*Time is more than two hours?
--Movie or show question is shown.
+- Movie or show question is shown.
--User selects.
+- User selects.
--Random in base of category previously selected.
+- Random in base of category previously selected.

+---

--USER LOGIN:
+#### USER LOGIN:

--User inputs data.
+- User inputs data.
--'How many time question' is shown.
+- 'How many time question' is shown.
-  -Less than two hours?
+  - Less than two hours?
-	*Less than 4 and more than 1 pending?
+  - \*Less than 4 and more than 1 pending?
     · 'Would you like to see new' question is shown.
- 		-If yes: random suggestion in base of user/category until user accepts.
+    - If yes: random suggestion in base of user/category until user accepts.
- 		-If not: show user pending suggestions.
+    - If not: show user pending suggestions.
- 		  -If user doesnt accept anyone: EXIT.
+      - If user doesnt accept anyone: EXIT.
-  -More than two hours?
+  - More than two hours?
-	*'Show or movie' question is shown.
+  - \*'Show or movie' question is shown.
-	-User selects movie.
+  - User selects movie.
-	-(there wont be pending movies) User will be shown 8 random movies.
+  - (there wont be pending movies) User will be shown 8 random movies.
-	-If user doesnt accept anyone
+  - If user doesnt accept anyone
-	    · 'Would you like better to watch a show?' question is shown.
+    - 'Would you like better to watch a show?' question is shown.

-	      -If yes: random suggestion in base of user/category until user accepts.
+    - If yes: random suggestion in base of user/category until user accepts.
-	        If not: EXIT.
+    - If not: EXIT.

-	-User selects show.
+  - User selects show.
-		*Less than 4 and more than 1 pending?
+    \*Less than 4 and more than 1 pending?
     · 'Would you like to see new' question is shown.
- 		-If yes: random suggestion in base of user/category until user accepts.
+    - If yes: random suggestion in base of user/category until user accepts.
- 		-If not: show user pending suggestions.
+    - If not: show user pending suggestions.
- 			-If user doesnt accept any of suggestions.
+      - If user doesnt accept any of suggestions.
- 			     -'Would you like to see a movie' question is shown.
+        - 'Would you like to see a movie' question is shown.
- 		  		-If no. EXIT.
+        - If no. EXIT.
- 		  		-If yes.
+        - If yes.
 User will be shown up until 8 random movies.
- 		  			-If user doesnt accept anyone: EXIT.
+          - If user doesnt accept anyone: EXIT.`

 ---